brunch/auto-reload-brunch/README.md

 ## Usage
 In most cases, auto-reload-brunch works out of the box without any further configuration.
 Stylesheet changes will be applied seamlessly, and any other changes will trigger a page refresh.
+To prevent a stylesheet from being reloaded automatically, set the ```data-autoreload="false"``` attribute on the stylesheet's link tag.

 ### Brunch plugin settings
 If customization is needed or desired, settings can be modified in your brunch